awcull/awcull.github.io/_posts/2015-05-11-TSM-MSI-Ganks.md

 #Conclusion

 Although this does not answer the question about the poor performance, it gives insight into just how different Santorin's ganks were compared to the Spring Split.
 As well as the MSI teams adopting a focus Dyrus strategy compared to Bjergsen being the focus in the Spring Split may of thrown TSM and being a best of 1 format, adapting to a team style was not possible although all teams seemed to favor the focus Dyrus strategy.

+The data collected was limited.
+Vision was not taken into account or was it a successful gank granting a kill or burnt summoner.
+This would need to be collected to move towards a more solid conclusion.

 #Data